Exports of digitally deliverable products grew faster in developing than in developed economies in 2025

 Digitally deliverable products include: insurance and financial services, telecommunications, computer and information services, intellectual property charges, research-and-development services, trade-related, technical, managerial, consultancy, engineering, scientific and architectural services, audiovisual services, as well as health and education personal services, and cultural heritage and recreational services.

-In 2024, international trade in digitally deliverable products continued increasing strongly, marking a 10% annual rise.
-Three quarters of their exports, worth about $3 779 billion, originated from developed economies, while the developing world exported an estimated $1 169 billion in 2024.
-Developed economies' exports rose by 10.5%, while those of developing economies registered somewhat slower albeit still significant growth of 8.2%.
+In 2025, international trade in digitally deliverable products continued increasing strongly, marking a 10% annual rise, as in the previous year.
+Three quarters of digitally deliverable exports, worth about $4.1 trillion, originated from developed economies, while the developing world exported an estimated $1.3 trillion in 2025.
+Developed economies' exports rose by 9%, while those of developing economies registered a 12% growth.
 Among developing economies, the gap between a relatively small number of more successful exporters and others that struggle to increase their market share has widened.

-Digitally delivered international trade has been on a sustained rise since 2010, further boosted by the COVID-19 pandemic.
+Digitally deliverable international trade has been on a sustained rise since 2010 and was further boosted by the COVID-19 pandemic.
 Digitally deliverable trade covers products that can be delivered remotely over computer networks.
 All digitally delivered products are services, according to international trade measurement standards.